Whole House Humidifier Pros and Cons: Everything You Need to Know

 What is a Whole House Humidifier?

-Unlike whole house dehumidifiers that remove moisture from the air inside your home, a whole house humidifier adds moisture back into the air with low humidity.
+Unlike whole house dehumidifiers that remove moisture, a whole house humidifier adds moisture back into the air with low humidity.

 Whole home humidifiers also differ from room humidifiers in that they moisten the air for your entire house.
 There are two main types of whole home humidifiers: